jerome-rdlv/dbsync/README.md

 A database synchronization command line tool with support for replacements and SSH tunneling.
 Its written in PHP but it executes bash commands.

-I’m publishing this here because it might be useful to others, but you use it at your own risks.
+I’m publishing this here because it might be useful to others, but USE OF THIS SCRIPT IS ENTIRELY AT YOUR OWN RISK.
+I accept no liability from its use..

 *dbsync* uses a configuration file to  define environments (like dev, prod, preprod, etc.) and replacements (different values for different environments).
 Have a look at the `dbsync.json` example config.